nichonmarshall-cyber/Eye-Control-System/README.md

 ## Work Currently in Progress

-- Connect held-blink detection to interface selection
-- Use gaze coordinates to highlight menu options
 - Integrate the redesigned dashboard with the tracking workflow
 - Remove the duplicate-dashboard application flow